ArminJo/NeoPatterns/README.md

 ## TwoPatternsOnOneStrip
 This example renders a slow "background pattern" and a fast "foreground pattern" on the same strip.<br/>
-It also shows, how to dynamically **determine the length of the attached strip** und to resize the underlying pixel buffer.
+It also shows, how to dynamically **determine the length of the attached strip** und to resize a parent pixel buffer.

 ## UserPatterns